-If you are looking for the best coverage and cost savings – UPF clothing is the way to go.
-However, even when wearing UV protection clothing it’s important you still have a quality sunscreen on hand.
-Even with the best clothing it’s difficult to keep areas like your face and hands protected.
-Regardless of what you use for the rest of your body make sure you have sunscreen handy for any exposed areas.
+If you are looking for the best coverage and cost savings, UPF clothing is the way to go.
+However, even when wearing UV protection clothing, it’s important you still have a quality sunscreen on hand.
+This is because even with the best clothing, it’s difficult to keep areas like your face and hands protected.
+Regardless of what you use for the rest of your body, make sure you have sunscreen handy for any exposed areas.

 Better And More Effective Coverage

 With sun protective gear, there’s no question about the amount of coverage you are getting.
 There’s much less guesswork, and it’s impossible to miss a spot.
 For long days in the sun, UPF clothing is a no-brainer, you can ensure you are fully covered without ever having to re-apply.
 Keep in mind, if you are wearing a t-shirt without a UPF rating UV rays can still penetrate the shirt and it’s recommended you apply sunscreen underneath the shirt as well on any exposed areas.

 - Wherever the clothing covers, you have proper protection.
 You can’t miss a spot, and you don’t need someone else to help you get your back

 - Longer lasting.
 Sunscreens have a maximum effective use of 2 hours before reapplication is needed, and that number is much shorter when wet.
 UV protection clothing provides coverage for the life of the fabric and you won’t need to continually re-apply throughout the day